jheyer159/jheyer159.github.io/_posts/2017-09-16-hydoponics.markdown

 ![Tetrahedron](/assets/images/green/IMG_2154.JPG)
 ![Mangos](/assets/images/green/IMG_2336.JPG)

-In the end, I learned how intricate our ecosystem is.
-If we work with nature then the rewards are bountiful.
+In the end, I learned how intricate our ecosystem is and how bountiful the rewards can be.